 Skip to main content

-This guide covers the key decisions your team needs to make when integrating TED, and the best practices to ensure a reliable, compliant experience for your customers.
+This guide covers the key decisions your team needs to make when integrating Bank Transfer, and the best practices to ensure a reliable, compliant experience for your customers.

 Product decisions